|Is there a difference between desiccation and pre-harvest herbicide application?

 Can I desiccate or use pre-harvest herbicide if I want to use my crop for seed?

 Desiccants such as RegloneTM on peas are registered for seed production.
-Glyphosate should not be applied to any crop that is to be used for seed production.
-Pre-harvest glyphosate applications can cause germination and possibly vigor problems in the spring.
+Glyphosate should not be applied to any crop that is to be used for seed productionbecause pre-harvest glyphosate applications can cause germination and possibly vigor problems in the spring.
 The seed may germinate but the seedling may be stunted and deformed.
 Seed may have good germination in the fall but poor germination in the spring.
-It is good practice to make sure you do a germination test again in the spring.
-Another thing to consider with pre-harvest is that maltsters generally reject seed that has been treated with pre-harvest glyphosate.
+Therefore, it is good practice to make sure you do a germination test again in the spring.
+Another consideration is that maltsters generally reject seed that has been treated with pre-harvest glyphosate.

 Can I use treated grain or straw for feed?